bawsi99/stockanalyzerpro_backend/docs/decision_flow.md

 - Any task failure → normalized to empty context; analysis continues.

 7) Prepare final decision inputs
-- Collect the context components: sector_bullets (from sector synthesis), an MTF subset (LLM insights or summary), and the advanced analysis digest.
+- Collect the context components: sector_bullets (from sector synthesis), an MTF subset (LLM insights or summary), risk bullets (if available), and the advanced analysis digest.
 - The centralized FinalDecisionProcessor assembles the labeled knowledge context internally.

 8) Final decision agent (centralized)